Vikash7187/yatraa/DEPLOYMENT_GUIDE.md

 1. **CORS Errors**: Make sure your frontend URL is in the CORS origins list in `server.js`
 2. **Environment Variables Not Loading**: Check that they're set correctly in your deployment platform
 3. **API Connection Failures**: Verify the `VITE_API_BASE_URL` is set correctly in Vercel
+4. **Missing Dependencies**: Ensure all required dependencies are in the backend package.json (like date-fns)

 ### Checking Logs